LianjiaTech/BELLE/chat/README.md

 Recommend using M1/M2 series CPU with 16GB RAM to have the best experience.
 If you encounter slow inference, try closing other apps to release more memory.
 Inference on 8G RAM will be very slow.
 Intel CPUs could possibly run as well (not tested) but could be very slow.

-* Download `Chat.Belle.app.zip` from Releases page and put the app anywhere, preferably in `Applications` folder for easier access.
+* Download [chatbelle.dmg](https://github.com/LianjiaTech/BELLE/releases/download/v0.95/chatbelle.dmg) from [Releases](https://github.com/LianjiaTech/BELLE/releases/tag/v0.95) page, double click to open it, then drag `Chat Belle.dmg` into `Applications` folder.
-* Open the app by right click then Ctrl-click `Open`, then click `Open`.
+* Open the `Chat Belle` app in `Applications` folder by right click then Ctrl-click `Open`, then click `Open`.
 * The app will prompt the intended model file path and fail to load the model.
 Close the app.
 * Download quantized model from [BELLE-LLaMA-7B-2M-q4](https://huggingface.co/BelleGroup/BELLE-LLaMA-7B-2M-q4/blob/main/belle-model.bin).
 * Move and rename the model to the path prompted by the app.
 Defaults to `~/Library/Containers/com.barius.chatbelle/Data/belle-model.bin` .